 The Club strongly believes in, and supports coach training and

 education.
 Check out upcoming courses, clinic, seminars and other Coach Development initiatives.

 The Coaching Association of Canada is a very good resource for coaches of any sport.
 Here is a link to their website: http://coach.ca/

 Soccer essentials for each age group can be found below:

 The following are age appropriate curricula and practice plans that can assist coaches in running an effective practice.

 U6, U7, and most U8 teams hold their mid-week practice in a school gym.
-The contracts for the school gyms do not begin until the first week of October.
+The contracts for the school gyms do not begin until the second week of October.
 Prior to then, teams can practice on unlit school AW fields.